scurid-inc/docs/docs/quickstart.md

 # Quickstart

+## Overview
-This page covers how to get started with Scurid Platform by downloading and setting up software elements to on required IoT hardware and the dashboard to manage it
+This page covers how to get started with Scurid Platform by downloading and setting up software elements to on required IoT hardware and the dashboard to manage it.

+Scurid platform consists of three main components :

+1. Scurid Edge Agent
+2. Scurid Server
+3. Desktop App (mobile app coming soon)

+You can use Scurid Platform in two ways :

+1. Managed deployment, where we host the Scurid server for you reducing your infrastructural overhead.
+2. On-Premise deployment, where you host the Server on your own infrastructure for complete control.

+!!! note

+    If you are interested in Managed deployment, add your request here [Support](https://support.scurid.cloud){ .md-button }

 ### Step 1 : Download and setup Scurid App & Backend server

 #### Pre-requisite for Scurid App
-1. Ensure that the user running the application has sufficient rights to execute the application, you may have to make the app executable on linux for that run
+1. Ensure that the user running the application has sufficient rights to execute the application, you may have to make the app executable on linux.
+For that run
 === "linux"

     ```shell